 What Are Drawer Fronts?

-If you’re a contractor, cabinet maker, or designer new to the market, choosing the right drawer fronts can feel overwhelming.
+If you’re a contractor, cabinet maker, or designer new to the market, choosing the correct drawer fronts can feel overwhelming.
 You don’t know about the available options, their uses, and how to pick the best ones for your projects.
 Poor choices lead to mismatched designs, wasted time, and unhappy customers.
 Each of these problems hurts your reputation and affects your business.

 At Cutting Edge, we’ve made high-quality cabinet doors and drawers for over 20 years.
 We understand the importance of selecting the right styles.
 In this article, we’ll provide the information you need to make informed decisions about drawer fronts.